digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/02-provision-cloud-resources/01-provision-cloud-resources.rst

 .. note::
   If you plan to use GitOps via
-  :doc:`Argo CD to deploy Daml Enterprise <../04-deploy-daml-enterprise/03-argocd-deployment/01-argocd-deployment>` to Kubernetes, you must fork the `Daml Enterprise Accompanying Resources <https://github.com/DACH-NY/daml-enterprise-deployment-blueprints>`_.
+  :doc:`Argo CD to deploy Daml Enterprise <../04-deploy-daml-enterprise/03-argocd-deployment/01-argocd-deployment>` to Kubernetes, you must fork the `Daml Enterprise Deployment Resources <https://github.com/DACH-NY/daml-enterprise-deployment-blueprints>`__.
 If you plan to follow other options like
   :doc:`Helm <../04-deploy-daml-enterprise/01-helm-deployment/01-helm-deployment-preparation>`
   or :doc:`Helmfile <../04-deploy-daml-enterprise/02-helmfile-deployment/00-intro>` (recommended),
-  you can directly clone the Daml Enterprise `Accompanying Resources <https://github.com/DACH-NY/daml-enterprise-deployment-blueprints/>`_.
+  you can directly clone the `Daml Enterprise Deployment Resources <https://github.com/DACH-NY/daml-enterprise-deployment-blueprints/>`__.

 .. note::
    All the resources created are private.
 Nothing is exposed over the public Internet.